agilestacks/stack-ml-eks/README.md

 ## What else I can do

-### Redeploy one or fiew components
+### Redeploy one or more components

-Redeoloy one or few compomnents.
-Command below will redeploy two components of a stack `istio` and `prometheus`
+Redeploy one or more compomnents.
+The following commands will redeploy two stack components: `istio` and `prometheus`

 ```bash
 $ hub ext stack undeploy -c istio,prometheus